-Receiving a complaint is often an unexpected part of running any business.
+Receiving a complaint is often an unexpected part of running any business, including a chiropractic practice.
 No business is immune from receiving a complaint, regardless of how successful it is or how customer focused staff are.
 There can be a tendency to see a complaint as a personal criticism rather than constructive feedback.
-However there can be positive outcomes when the situation is managed appropriately.
+However, there can be positive outcomes when the situation is managed appropriately.